webpack/webpack.js.org/src/content/configuration/dev-server.md

 `array`

-This option allows you to whitelist services that are allowed to access the dev server.
+Lists service hostnames that are allowed to access the dev server.

 __webpack.config.js__